hamlets-workshop/hamlets-workshop.github.io/_pages/05_speakers.md

 layout: page
 permalink: /speakers/
 title: Talks
-description: Information about Invited Talks.
+description: We have an exciting list of academics and industry leaders working scross the spectrum of human in-the-loop machine learning to speak at HAMLETS 2020
 ---

-#### We have an exciting list of academics and industry leaders working scross the spectrum of human in-the-loop machine learning to speak at HAMLETS 2020.

 <div class='container2'>